livingingroups/telephone2024fall/README.md

         -   VSCode: bottom left corn

--   Make changes to your function:
+-   Make changes to your function (repeat as necessary):

     -   Make a change

+    -   Test your function

+        -   R:

             -   Run Load All

-    -   Test out your function
+            -   In the console, run your function with whatever test inputs you chose.

+        -   Python

+            -   Run your `.py` file as a script.

+            -   You can modify the sample inputs as you like.
+Anything within the `if __name__ == '___main__'` block will not impact how your function works within the package.

--   Commit your change
+-   Once you're happy, Commit your change

     -   RStudio: Commit button in Git tab

     -   VSCode: Source Control side bar tab, Big Blue Commit Button

+-   Push your change

--   Push your change (Push Button in Git tab)
+    -   Rstudio: Push Button in Git tab

+    -   VSCode: Source Control side bar tab, "Sync Changes" Button

 -   Create a pull request